wangwang2111/stock-prediction-app/README.md

 # 📈 Vietnam Stock Prediction App

-A web-based application for interactive stock price prediction using machine learning.
+A web-based application for interactive stock price prediction using machine learning with web scraping, NLP for sentiment analysis.
 Built with Streamlit, the app allows users to input a stock ticker symbol and visualize both historical data and predicted future trends.

 🔗 **Live Demo**: [https://stock-prediction-app-dylan.streamlit.app/](https://stock-prediction-app-dylan.streamlit.app/)